San Marcos Growers LogoSan Marcos Growers

 Leucaena retusa (Goldenball Leadtree) - A semi-evergreen (in coastal California) to winter deciduous and thornless open large shrub or small tree that typically grows 12 to 15 feet tall, but can get to up to 25 feet.
 It has cinnamon colored bark and airly light green to blue-green bipinate leaves.
 From spring through summer appear in abundance the showy 1 1/2 inch wide rounded clusters of sweet smelling golden-yellow flowers at the branch tips.
 Plant in full sun in a well-drained soil and water only occasionally - this is a drought, heat and cold tolerant plant but it flowers well after monsoonal rains, so occasional summer irrigation might prolong the bloom in summer months.
 Hardy to around 5°F and useful in USDA Zones 7 and above.
 Prune to shape when young.
 An interesting clean tree with open lacy feel and attractive fragrant flowers that are sometimes described as "fuzzy balls".
 This plant is native to rocky well drained sandy and limestone soils in dry canyons from the western portions of the Edwards Plateau and the Trans-Pecos area in Texas, west to New Mexico and south in Chihuahua and Coahuila in Mexico from 1500 to 5500 feet.
 The name of the genus comes from the Greek 'leukos' meaning "white" in reference to the color of the flowers of some species.
 The specific epithet is from the Latin word 'retusus' meaning "a blunt" or "notched tip" in reference tips of the leaflets.
 Other common names for this plant include Littleleaf Leadtree, Little Leucaena, Lemonball and Wahoo Tree.

-This information about Leucaena retusa displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Leucaena retusa displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.